Grade I listed buildings in Somerset: South Somerset

-The South Somerset district occupies an area of 370 sqmi, stretching from its borders with Devon and Dorset to the edge of the Somerset Levels.
+The former South Somerset district occupies an area of 370 sqmi, stretching from its borders with Devon and Dorset to the edge of the Somerset Levels.
 The district has a population of about 158,000, and has Yeovil as its administrative centre.

 There are 94 Grade I listed buildings in South Somerset.
 Most are Norman- or medieval-era churches, but there are other religious buildings as well.
 Muchelney Abbey consists of the remains and foundations of a medieval Benedictine Abbey and an early Tudor house dating from the 16th century, formerly the lodgings of the resident abbot.
 Stavordale Priory was built as a priory church in the 13th century and was converted into a private residence in 1533.
 The Hamstone Stoke sub Hamdon Priory is a 14th-century former priest's house of the chantry chapel of St Nicholas, which after 1518 become a farm known as Parsonage Farmhouse.
 It remained a farm until about 1960, and has been owned by the National Trust since 1946.

 Since the Reformation the 13th-century Hanging Chapel in Langport has been a town hall, courthouse, grammar school, museum, and armoury before becoming a masonic hall in 1891.
 The house known as The Abbey in Charlton Mackrell takes its name from the site on which it was built, the Chantry Chapel of the Holy Spirit, founded in 1237.
 Naish Priory, built around 1400 in East Coker, was never a priory, and similarly the Abbey Farm House and Abbey Barn in Yeovil which date from around 1420, have always been in lay-ownership; "abbey" was added to their names in the 19th century.
 The 140 ft Burton Pynsent Monument was designed in 1767, by Capability Brown for William Pitt, as a monument to Sir William Pynsent, Bt.
 King Alfred's Tower, a 161 ft high, triangular edifice, stands near Egbert's stone, where it is believed that Alfred the Great, King of Wessex, rallied the Saxons in May 878 before the Battle of Ethandun.
 The towers funder, Henry Hoare, planned for it to commemorate the end of the Seven Years' War against France and the accession of King George III.